jmuehlbauer-usgs/R-packages/foodbase/README.md

 This packages contains some functions for importing and working with data from the Foodbase database.
 Currently only implemented for Drift data, with support for other gear types hopefully coming soon!

 __Current list of functions:__
-readDB: Pulls exported data from the Foodbase database for use in R.
+__readDB__: Pulls exported data from the Foodbase database for use in R.
-sampspec: Pulls exported data from the Foodbase database for use in R, combines Sample, Specimen, and Species code data, and formats the data to facilitate analysis.
+__sampspec__: Pulls exported data from the Foodbase database for use in R, combines Sample, Specimen, and Species code data, and formats the data to facilitate analysis.
-sampstats: Runs some simple statistics on formatted data sets from the Foodbase database.
+__sampstats__: Runs some simple statistics on formatted data sets from the Foodbase database.
-ordmat: Takes data from sampspec and builds ordination-friendly matrices of counts, mean/median/SD sizes, or biomasses, by taxon and sample.
+__ordmat__: Takes data from sampspec and builds ordination-friendly matrices of counts, mean/median/SD sizes, or biomasses, by taxon and sample.